canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

 **Note:**
-- Those specific filters are mutually exclusive, meaning that it's not possible to use then together.
+- Those specific filters are mutually exclusive, meaning that it's not possible to use them together.
-- Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before being able to upgrade the **hypervisors**.
+- Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before the **hypervisors** can be upgraded.
+- By default, this command will not upgrade hypervisors that have VMs running.
+See the `Upgrade non-empty hypervisors`_ section to include them.

 Upgrade non-empty hypervisors
 -----------------------------
-By default, COU will skip the upgrade on hypervisors that have VMs running.
-If it's necessary to also include then, use the `--force` command.
+If it's necessary to upgrade non-empty hypervisors, use the `--force` command.
 For example:

 .. code:: bash